weso/pgschemapc/README.md

 It introduces structural, cardinality, and range constraints that enhance the precision and expressiveness of schema definitions.
 This implementation serves as a reference interpreter for the abstract grammar and semantics presented in the associated publication.

-## Building and installation
+## Installation and building

-The code has been implemented in Rust and it can be run using [cargo](https://doc.rust-lang.org/cargo/).
+Binary releases in Windows, Mac and Linux are published in [relases](https://github.com/weso/pgschemapc/releases).

-The following command compiles and generates an executable called `pgschemapc` in the `target/release` folder:
+If you prefer to build the code, you should install [cargo](https://doc.rust-lang.org/cargo/) and the following command compiles and generates an executable called `pgschemapc` in the `target/release` folder:

 ```sh
 cargo build --release
 ```

+which will create a binary in `target/release/pgschemapc`.

-Once it has been created, you can add it to your executable path or run `target/release/pgschemapc` (we will simpligy it as just `pgschemapc`).
+Once you have the `pgschemapc` binary, you can add it to your executable path.

 The command `pgschemapc --help` gives information about the available commands.